Irene-IT/ireneM/content/blogs/2024-09-25-Landing-pages.md

 ---
 templateKey: blog
 title: >
- Interviews
+  Landing pages (SEO/AEO)
+featured: true
 date: 2024-09-25T19:28:37.629Z
-featured: true
 description: >
-  A brief description of the placeholder post in code blog.
+  A brief description of the placeholder post
 tags:
   - open-source
   - example
   - placeholder
 ---

-## This is a Placeholder Post

 Feel free to replace this content with your own!